 - Report any changes in your residential address by updating the current mailing address with the Office of International Affairs.

-- Staying in the United States past your grace period.
+- Staying in the U.S. past your grace period.

 Full course of study requirement

-The United States Citizenship and Immigration Services (USCIS) requires all international students with F-1 visas to register for a minimum number of credits each semester to maintain their student status in the United States.
-It also requires the University to verify that its international students are registered for a full course of study.
+The United States Citizenship and Immigration Services (USCIS) requires all international students with F-1 visas to register for a minimum number of credits each semester to maintain their student status in the U.S. It also requires the university to verify that its international students are registered for a full course of study.

 Minimum credit levels to maintain your F-1 Student Status: